wso2/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

 ## Step 1: Create a REST API proxy

 To create a REST API proxy, you can either upload an OpenAPI specification or provide an OpenAPI specification URL.
-In this quick start guide, you will use a URL of a sample OpenAPI specification.
+In this tutorial, you will use a URL of a sample OpenAPI specification.

 Follow the steps given below: